 1. Though his popularity had increased, especially in southern Germany, in early 1932 Hitler was still a fringe politician.

 2. President Hindenburg had no great respect or admiration for Hitler, believing him to be unworthy of leadership.

 3. In July 1932 the Nazis, aided by press barons, won 230 seats and became the largest party in the Reichstag.

-4. Frustrated by political inaction, Hindenburg was persuaded to sack von Schleicher and appoint Hitler as chancellor.
+4. Frustrated by political inaction, Hindenburg was persuaded to sack von Schleicher as chancellor and appoint Hitler as his replacement.

-5. The man who recommended his appointment, von Papen, believed Hitler could be controlled and moderated.
+5. The man who agitated for Hitler’s appointment and suggested it to Hindenburg, the Centre Party’s Franz von Papen, believed Hitler could be controlled and moderated.